-When you purchase a lifetime annuity you essentially hand over part, or all of your personal pension fund to the annuity provider in return for a guaranteed income for the rest of your life.
+When you buy a lifetime annuity you hand over part, or all your personal pension fund to the annuity provider in return for a guaranteed income.
+This will last for the rest of your life.

-If you are considering purchasing a lifetime annuity, you may be wondering ‘what happens to my annuity when I die?’
+If you are considering buying a lifetime annuity, you may be wondering ‘what happens to my annuity when I die?’.

 When taking out a lifetime annuity you can choose the features you wish to include.
 The features you select will determine what happens to the annuity after your death.
 These can include value protection and guarantee periods.
 As well as opting for these benefits, you can also set up the annuity as a joint life annuity.

-You should be aware that the options you include will impact the amount of income you receive.
+You should be aware that the options you include will affect the amount of income you receive.

 Single life annuity

-If you take out a single life annuity and do not add any features that provide benefits after your death, your annuity income payments will stop once you die, with nothing payable to your loved ones.
-A single life annuity with no death benefits could be suitable if you have no financial dependants, if your partner has enough income from their own pension arrangements, or if they have a condition likely to shorten their life expectancy.
+If you take out a single life annuity and do not add any death benefits, your annuity payments will stop once you die.
+So, if you do not select value protection or a guarantee period nothing will be payable to your loved ones.
+A single life annuity with no death benefits could be suitable if:

-However, opting for a single life annuity with no death benefits could be unsuitable if you have dependants such as a spouse or children who you wish to provide for financially after your death.
+Choosing a single life annuity with no death benefits could be unsuitable if you want to provide for your financial dependants after your death.

 Joint life annuity

-A joint life annuity will provide you with a guaranteed income for life, but with the additional benefit of providing an income for your named spouse, civil partner or financially depend partner, should you die before them.
+A joint life annuity will provide you with a guaranteed income for life.
+It will also provide an income for your named spouse, civil partner, or financially dependent partner, should you die before them.
 This income will then be paid for the rest of their life.

 For more information on single and joint life annuities, see our ‘single vs joint annuities’ guide.